mfaytak/afriphon/btd-1.md

 ## Formant estimation

-Unlike the other measures, formant estimation often requires calibration to individuals
+Unlike the other measures, formant estimation often requires calibration to individual speakers

 * Speakers with low f0 need different settings compared to speakers with higher f0
 * Children (with very high f0) can be especially difficult